pgchamberlin/hexover/README.md

 ```
 PORT=3210 index.js
 ```
+## Output

+Hexover will output

 ## More extensive usage

 By default Hexover only searches against the Pantone colours from `/src/pantone_data`.
 There's a lot more data from other colour books in Colorly's dataset.
 That's all in `/src/data`, and you can index it by manipulating and running `./build_index.js`.

+By default Hexover returns the 3 nearest colour values in its index.
+This is the second parameter to `tree.nearest` in `index.js`, and you can change it there.

+If Hexover finds fewer near matches than you requested, or none, then it may return a shorter or empty result.